CastielWong/MVP/Python/Syntax/generic/basic.md

     - usually set as `args` for conventional
     - it's used to pack elements if it's in the function signature
     - it's used for unpacking if it's inside the function
-    - it must come after the required positional arguments
+    - it must come after all required positional arguments
 - `**`
     - usually set as `kwargs` for conventional
     - it's used to pack keyword pairs if it's in the function signature